m4dr1nch/m4dr1nch.github.io/content/blog/dots/index.md

 date = 2023-03-13T21:29:14+02:00
 draft = false
 tags = ['github', 'other']
-summary = 'My linux dotfiles for those who are interested' thumbnail = 'img/dt-logo.png'
+summary = 'My linux dotfiles for those who are interested.' description = 'My linux dotfiles for those who are interested.' thumbnail = 'img/dt-logo.png'
 +++

+# M4dd's DOTFiles
+## Overview

 Hello, these are my Linux dotfiles.
 I have been using Linux as a daily driver for about 3 years now...
 I am currently using Arch but might move to Artix in the future.
 You can find my dotfiles on [Github](https://github.com/m4dr1nch/Dots), enjoy **(◕‿◕✿)**.